avwolferen/makro-pad/README.md

 5. Replace the code.py file on the flashdrive
 6. Disconnect the USB cable from your computer and reconnect.

-While in the process of trying to find the best combination of keys you might want to start from step 3. to have the flashdrive mount after the Pico rebooted.
+While in the process of trying to find the best combination of [keycodes](https://github.com/KMKfw/kmk_firmware/blob/main/docs/en/keycodes.md) you might want to start from step 3. to have the flashdrive mount after the Pico rebooted.

 # Have fun!